wb14123/blog/jekyll/_posts/2012-12-17-Beautiful-Math-with-MathJex.markdown

 tags: [composition, MathJex, LaTex]
 ---

-Never ever say you are a geek if you don't have some mathematical formula on your website!
+Never ever say you are a geek if you don't have some mathematical formulas on your website!
 I have done so though [MathJex](http://www.mathjax.org)`:)`.
 Here are some examples:

 <span>$$ x = {-b \pm \sqrt{b^2-4ac} \over 2a} $$</span>